goblindegook/littlefoot/README.md

 Default: `false`

-### `footnoteParentClass`

-The class name for the containing element of the original footnote content.
-Typically, this will be a class on an `li` that contained the footnote.
-This string does not have to be an exact match --- the class names will simply be tested for whether they include this string.

-Default: `'footnote'`

 ### `footnoteSelector`

 The element that contains the footnote content.
 This element will be hidden and given a `footnote-print-only` class once littlefoot has finished with it.